varachit/Star-Wars-API/README.md

 ## Technology
 ### Installation
 - Using Local Environment
-  The required packages must be installed on the local environment, read requirements.txt or execute:
+  The required packages must be installed on the local environment, Consult requirements.txt or simply execute the following command:

   `pip install -r requirements.txt`
 - Using Project's Python Virtual Environment
   #### Windows: